agankin/Bee-Hive/README.md

 ## Features

-- Computations are scheduled for execution in explicit strongly typed queues.
+- Computations are scheduled for execution in explicit strongly typed Queues.
-- Queued computations are represented as Hive tasks that can be awaited/cooperatively cancelled.
+- Queued computations are represented by Hive Tasks that can be awaited/cooperatively cancelled.
-- Supports both synchronous and asynchronous computations.
+- Supports synchronous and asynchronous computations.
+- Can have any number of Queues.
-- Supports any number of queues with own result bags allowing to group related computations into batches.
+- Supports accumulating results of completed computations into Result Bags.
-- Threads are dynamically added when having extra pending computations or stopped after some idle time.
+- Threads can be dynamically added for extra load and automaticly stopped after some idle time.
-- Lower/upper number of threads and max idle time before stop are explicitly set in Hive configuration.
+- Has configurable lower/upper number of running threads and idle time for threads to be stopped.

 ## Quick start